Go directly to product information

 • best before September 2027 (09-2027)

-Would you like to know how this canelo pepper tastes?
+Do you want to know how this canelo pepper tastes good?

 Batch number